Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Discussion

 \section{Discussion}

-Through the examples presented, we have illustrated the application of the variational formulation of stochastic thermodynamics and shown how, by construction, enforcing the second law yields a modeling framework that is fully thermodynamically consistent in the sense defined in Sec. \ref{sec:ST_caveats}.
-Specifically, requiring the non-negativity of the average total entropy production rate ensures that two key conditions are satisfied: the thermodynamic entropy is well-defined through a generalized Clausius relation; and for isolated systems, the Fokker–Planck equation admits an equilibrium steady-state distribution consistent with detailed balance.
-These properties are not imposed \textit{ad hoc} but instead emerge naturally from the variational construction.
+Through the examples presented above, we have demonstrated how the variational formulation of ST provides a systematic route to thermodynamically consistent modeling.
+In particular, enforcing the second law axiom within the variational principle ensures consistency in the precise sense defined in Sec.~\ref{sec:ST_caveats}, namely, compatibility with LDB.
+Imposing the non-negativity of the average total EPR directly yields the corresponding FDRs, or equivalently, the LDB condition Eq.~\eqref{eq:LDB_VP}, and thus, the thermodynamic entropy is well defined through the Clausius relation and, for isolated systems, the associated FP equation admits an equilibrium steady state.
+Crucially, none of these properties is imposed \textit{ad hoc}: they arise naturally from the structure of the variational construction itself.

-Furthermore, although derived from a geometrically motivated ansatz, the dynamical equations governing entropy production---including those at the level of individual trajectories---retain the same form as in conventional stochastic thermodynamics, up to a reformulation in an extended phase space.
-Remarkably, this formulation has been shown to coincide with the Kullback–Leibler divergence approach, thereby ensuring consistency with fluctuation theorems and compatibility with the broader theoretical landscape.
+Although Appendix~\ref{app:positivity} provides a formal argument for the emergence of FDRs as solutions of the second law inequality within the variational framework, and their consistency is verified throughout Secs.~\ref{sec:mech_closed}--\ref{sec:mech_open}, a rigorous proof of uniqueness remains an open problem.
+This observation points to a promising direction for future work: elucidating the general correspondence between the second law axiom and LDB, and clarifying its relation to alternative constraints, such as the orthogonality condition arising in generalized Langevin equations~\cite{Jung2021}.
+Moreover, although derived from a geometrically motivated ansatz, the dynamical equations governing entropy production---including those at the level of individual trajectories---retain the same form as in conventional ST, up to a reformulation in an extended phase space.
+Remarkably, once the FDRs are specified, this formulation coincides with the KL–divergence approach, thereby ensuring consistency with fluctuation theorems and compatibility with the broader theoretical framework.

+In Secs. \ref{sec:mech_closed} and \ref{sec:inter}, it is shown that the equilibrium distribution arises as a special case of a general equilibrium functional \eqref{eq:SS_functional}, which recovers classical results---namely, the MB distribution---in appropriate limits.
+A natural direction for future work is to explore equilibrium distributions in more general settings beyond the MB case and to compare the resulting predictions with experimental observations, for instance in coupled system–bath dynamics.

+The derived FDRs generalize the standard formulations by allowing a new class of couplings between thermal and configurational DoFs.
+In the examples discussed in Secs.~\ref{sec:mech_closed}–\ref{sec:mech_open}, these couplings represent system–bath interactions, whereas in Sec.~\ref{sec:inter} they correspond to bath–bath interactions.
+Within this framework, thermodynamic affinities such as temperature and chemical potential remain well defined, and the bath dynamics themselves follow from the same variational principle.
+Hence, the underlying \textit{mathematical} structure remains consistent even in regimes where LDB and the definition of thermodynamic affinities are typically difficult to guarantee \cite{Bogers_2025,Maes_FDR}.